top of page

 “…this conversation could not have occurred…No Jew who had even a superficial knowledge of the Jewish scriptures would have ever found Jesus’ argument compelling, let alone a conversation stopper…”[8]

 It appears that R’ Singer misunderstands the point of Yeshua’s question, as he is looking through the lens of Christianity.
 Before we address Singer’s claim, we must first understand the implication of Yeshua’s argument in this passage.
-As explained above, we know that David wrote the Psalm, and the Psalm does indeed apply to Messiah.
-The question is how the father, David, can call his son, the Messiah, “his master”.
+As explained above, we know that David wrote the Psalm, and the Psalm does indeed apply to the Messiah.
+The question is how the father, David, can call his son, the Messiah, “his master.”

 It is a well known principle that a father is greater than the son, like the trunk of a tree has a greater diameter than the branch which projects from it..
 The Talmud teaches, ‘a son is the limb (i.e. extension) of his father,